DanielX278/data-story/_posts/2022-12-22-data-story-copy.md

 * Is there any way to characterize these differences in performance?
 Categories, semantic distance, path length, or something else?
 * How do these compare to the optimal path?

+## Wikispeedia Graph

+For this comparison, we are starting with the version of Wikispeedia that was created by \[4\].
+Given a starting Wikipedia page, the goal is to reach a certain target Wikipedia page, only using the hyperlinks in the articles.
+Since the actual Wikipedia structure is huge, we worked with a subset of Wikipedia by using the provided Wikispeeda dataset.
+There are 4592 articles (the nodes with at least a connection in the graph) and 119882 hyperlinks (the edges).

+# Study of the game

+To start our analysis, we investigate the information contained in the graph itself.
+This is also useful to exploit some of its properties to create more competitive machines.

+The first part of the game we analyze is the degree of the nodes.
+The degree of a node is equal to the number of edges going in or out of it.
+Plotting the Complementary Cumulative Distribution Function (CCDF) of the nodes' degrees, we can identify a Power Law and recognize how a small portion of nodes has an extremely high number of connections.
+In particular, we immediately detect how this phenomenon mostly concerns geopolitical or historical entities, like “Europe” and “France“ (with more than 1000 connections) or "World War II" (with close to 900  connections).
+At the same time, we identify 13 nodes with just one connection, and 1581 nodes with a degree lower than 20.

+FALTA INCLUIR AQUÍ EL CCDF

+Let’s visualize what the nodes with the highest degree look like.

+{% include HigherDegree60.html %}

+{% include Plotly_network_pagerank.html %}

+We also want to find information about the PageRank of the nodes.
+This is because PageRank provides more detailed information than just the edge count, by allowing us to understand how well connected a node truly is to the rest.

+PageRank computes a ranking of the nodes in the graph based on the structure of the incoming links.
+It was originally designed as an algorithm to rank web pages.

+{% include Plotly_PageRank40.html %}
+{% include Plotly_network_pagerank.html %}

 # Graph storm

 {% include Plotly_network_pagerank.html %}